What is IP address warmup?

 We strongly advise you follow the warmup schedule.
 Avoiding it may lead to serious deliverability problems and can damage your reputation for a long time.

 The plan below should work for most users, but we need to remember that there are many factors which can influence the warmup process.
-Your Account Manager and Deliverability Team will help you monitor the results and act accordingly as to any possible inconsistencies.
+Your Customer Experience Engineer and Deliverability Team will help you monitor the results and act accordingly as to any possible inconsistencies.

 As you can see, the warmup plan also depends on the ISP, so different parts of your list can be warming up faster than the others.
 It’s necessary to remember that each mailbox provider has its own set of rules of how fast they can trust a sender.
 It may seem like extra steps, but it pays off because eventually you will end up with much better results all across the internet community.